Data-driven estimation of system norms via impulse response: Norm estimation by impulse response

 Notice that only the $M$ first elements of the IR are considered to be sufficient to characterize the input-output relation of a system.
 In terms of $\Hone$ and $\Htwo$ norms, from \eqref{eq:g1} and \eqref{eq:g2}, considering the truncated convolution in \eqref{eqA:gk_approx}, the following approximations can be obtained:

-For the $\Hinf$ norm, which represents the maximum relation of gain considering all sets of possible input signals, expression \eqref{eq:ginf} cannot be directly used, since it only embraces a single input signal.
+For the $\Hinf$ norm, which represents the maximum relation of gain considering all sets of input signals, expression \eqref{eq:ginf} cannot be directly used, since it requires to consider all possible input signals in its evaluation.
 An alternative strategy is to obtain a matrix relation for $g(k)$, allowing for the use of induced norm properties.
 Expanding the relation given in \eqref{eqA:gk_approx} to the $M$ first terms,

 the following matrix relation is obtained: